winkerVSbecks/mathematics-of-animation/presentation/slides.md

 - [Trigonometry for Animation](https://www.spu.ac.th/sdm/files/2012/07/03-Trigonometry-for-Animation.pdf)
 - [Trigonometry Collection](http://codepen.io/collection/DKgrdV/)

+^ ok so… boring.
+This is the first thing everyone learns.
+Next!

 ^ the great thing is that you don't need to stop at 360.
 You can keep going and the sine wave will keep oscillating.
 The humblest of curves.

 ---